mrspeaker/oscillator/README.md

     launch missle
     explode missle
     explode bombs
-BUG: disable click selection on page
-Add "Danger" sample when bombs start to rotate - blink bombs Only flash the smashed condo when corrupted (not all pieces) Add a HUD with % of places searched, time passed (slo-mo-time)
+Add "Danger" sample when bombs start to rotate - blink bombs Add a HUD with % of places searched, time passed (slo-mo-time)
 BUG: can scan dead buildings with no piece in theme

 ### optionals

 TUTORIAL: "shoot the damn bombs" warning if first bombs get too close to ground and no fire
 EFFECT: VHS video tape (or digital glitch) look on bottom of screen
 EFFECT: when found piece, propagate coloured lights on buildings from position clicked